 This opcode command enters the low-power standby mode.
 All parts of the circuit are shut down except for the reference section.
 The standby mode power consumption is specified in the Electrical Characteristics.
 There are no restrictions on the SCLK rate for this command and it can be issued any time.
-Do not send any other command other than the wakeup command after the device enters the standby mode.
+Send a WAKEUP command to return device to normal operation.
+Serial interface is active, thus register read/write commands are permitted while in this mode.